engmaths/emat30008/assessment.md

 The software you develop will provide a suite of tools for solving mathematical problems involving differential equations.
 Specifically, the software should be able to:

-* Compute steady-state solutions to ordinary and partial differential equations
+* Compute steady-state (time-independent) solutions to ordinary and partial differential equations
 * Compute time-dependent solutions to ordinary and partial differential equations
 * Compute limit cycles of ordinary differential equations
 * Track how steady-state solutions and limit cycles evolve as a parameter in the system varies using numerical continuation

-Your code should be able to solve arbitrary systems of ordinary differential equations (of any number of dimensions).
-Moreover, it should be able to solve second-order diffusive partial differential equations with a variety of possible boundary conditions (Dirichlet, Neumann, Robin) and source terms.
+Your code should work with arbitrary systems of ordinary differential equations (of any number of dimensions).
+Moreover, it should work with second-order diffusive partial differential equations with a variety of boundary conditions and source terms.

 The code should consist of one or many Python modules.
 Each module should contain Python functions or classes that carry out the above computations and that take as input:

-* the differential equation (either an ODE or PDE) in a suitable form,
+* the differential equation (either an ODE or PDE) in a suitable form
 * the parameter values
 * a starting guess for the initial variable values (e.g. the initial condition)
 * any other options (e.g. the numerical method to use, tolerances)